HandyPlugins/accessibility-magic/readme.txt

 = Features =

-Here are the pro features that come with Accessibility Toolkit:
+Here are the features that come with Accessibility Toolkit:

 - __Text Size Manipulation:__ Easily increase or decrease the size of the text across your website.
 - __Text Spacing Adjustment:__ Adjust the spacing between characters to improve readability.
 - __Line Height Adjustment:__ Enhance the readability of your content by increasing or decreasing the line height.
 - __Gray Hues:__ Convert your website into grayscale, making it easier on the eyes for some users and aiding those with color vision deficiencies.
 - __Underline Links:__ Automatically underline links to make them stand out more distinctly from regular text, facilitating easier navigation for users with visual impairments.
 - __Reading Guide:__ Add a horizontal reading line that follows the mouse or touch position, enhancing focus and reading comprehension for users.
 - __Big Cursor:__ Replace the default mouse cursor with a larger version, making it easier to see and navigate the website for users with visual impairments.